alphagov/notifications-ruby-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, the client will return a `TemplatePreview`:
+If the request to the client is successful, the client will return a `Notifications::Client::TemplatePreview`:

 _NEED EXAMPLE_